brendano/ark-tweet-nlp/README.txt

 Basic usage
 ===========

 Requires Java 6.
-To run the tagger from unix shell:
+To run the tagger from a unix shell:

     ./runTagger.sh examples/example_tweets.txt

 The tagger outputs tokens, predicted part-of-speech tags, and confidences.
-For more information:
+See:

     ./runTagger.sh --help